The essential skills required for defensive use of a pistol. Those skills include:

 These skills are the essential foundation that every pistol owner should learn, whether the person is new to shooting or has a lifetime of informal recreational shooting but has never taken a formal training course.
 These are also the skills necessary to shoot a 90% or higher score on the Texas CHL shooting qualification course.

-Basic, Intermediate, CCW
+Basic, Intermediate, Concealed Carry Training

 A handgun and 100 rounds of ammunition, eye and ear protection.
 Students should also bring a baseball cap (to deflect spent brass), pen and paper.